Russia expels 23 British diplomats as crisis over nerve toxin attack deepens

 Russia offered some cooperation to British authorities after the 2006 London murder of ex-KGB agent Alexander Litvinenko too.

-Britain said the assistance in that case was not enough, and in 2016, a judge-led inquiry concluded that Putin had probably approved Litvinenko’s murder, something Moscow denies.
+Britain said the assistance in that case was not enough, and in 2016, an inquiry concluded that Putin had probably approved Litvinenko’s murder, something Moscow denies.

-(This version of the story corrects the day of the British expulsion decision to Wednesday from Thursday in paragraph 4)

-Additional reporting by Maria Vasilyeva and Mikhail Antonov in Moscow and Sarah Young in London; Editing by Angus MacSwan
+Additional reporting by Maria Vasilyeva and Mikhail Antonov in Moscow and Sarah Young in London; Editing by Angus MacSwan and Hugh Lawson